-As a result, I find myself thinking about a quieter, more simplistic way of life, being closer to nature and in a more peaceful setting.
-However, living the simple life doesn’t have to mean shacking up alone in a log cabin in the middle of nowhere (although, actually, that sounds quite appealing).
-In fact, there are many practical and not-so-drastic ways to create a more simplistic lifestyle for yourself, and the benefits are proven by science.
+As a result, I find myself seeking out a quieter, more simplistic way of life – being closer to nature in a more peaceful setting.
+While some of you may be thinking to do the same, living a simple life doesn’t have to mean shacking up alone in a log cabin in the middle of nowhere (although, actually, that sounds quite appealing right now).
+In fact, there are many practical and not-so-drastic ways of living simply – and the benefits of doing so are proven by science.

-Moreover, it seems I’m not alone in thinking this way.
-So-called 'simple living' or ‘voluntary simplicity' is a recognized lifestyle steeped in history, one that minimizes consumption and the pursuit of wealth and material goods.
-Individuals choose voluntary simplicity in order to attain a simpler but more meaningful life.
-Many religious groups, including the monastic orders from the Middle Ages to the modern-day Amish and Quakers include simple living is an essential element of teachings.
+So-called 'simple living' or ‘voluntary simplicity' is a recognized lifestyle steeped in history; one that minimizes consumption and the pursuit of wealth and material goods.
+Individuals choose voluntary simplicity in order to attain a more modest and meaningful life.
+Many religious groups, including the monastic orders from the Middle Ages to the modern-day Amish and Quakers include simple living as an essential element of teachings.

 What does living a simple life involve?

-While minimalism is mainly focused on reducing or giving up possessions, living a simple life often includes more elements.
-Choosing simplification creates a life filled with meaning, a life lived on your own terms.
+While minimalism is mainly focused on reducing or giving up possessions, living a simple life includes other elements.
+Choosing simplification creates a life filled with meaning; a life lived on your own terms.
 It helps create the time and space to pursue your true interests and passions.

-Simple living flies in the face of the common values of the Western world most of us have grown up with.
-Living a simple life means stripping away the nonessential stuff to focus your time and energy on the things that matter the most to you.
+Living simply flies in the face of the common values of the Western world.
+Living a simple life means stripping away the non-essential stuff to focus your time and energy on the things that matter the most to you.

-As I mentioned at the start, moving away for a simple, quieter life in the countryside or coast is a dream for me and many others.
-However, the reality is, many cannot just jump and do that because of work or family commitments.
-But, in the meantime – and regardless of where you're living – there are many practical steps you can take to simplify your life and feel the benefits.
+Moving to the countryside or living by the sea is a dream for me and many others.
+And while the pandemic and improved technology have led to more opportunities for remote working, many of us can't simply take the leap and uproot due to family commitments.
+But – regardless of where you're living – there are many practical steps you can take to simplify your life and feel the benefits.

 “Living a simple life doesn’t just mean giving up your possessions.
 Choosing simplification creates a life filled with meaning, a life lived on your own terms.”

 Examples include reducing your possessions, being mindful of new purchases, limiting your time on social media and smartphones, stopping attending social occasions you’re indifferent about and eliminating multitasking.
-Doing some or all of these things can bring you great benefits and happiness – so, let’s take a more detailed look at these six key benefits of simplifying your life, backed up by science.
+Doing some or all of these things can bring you great benefits and happiness.
+So, let’s take a more detailed look at six key benefits of simplifying your life, backed up by science.

 1. Simplify your life to learn more about yourself

-When you’re not distracting yourself with social media, binging on Netflix series, shopping for another gadget, or filling your diary with must-do events, you’re giving yourself the time and mental space to be grateful for what you already have, plus providing the opportunity to reflect and learn more about yourself.
+When you’re not distracting yourself with social media, binging Netflix, shopping for another gadget, or filling your diary with must-do events, you’re giving yourself the time and mental space to be grateful for what you already have – as well as creating the opportunity to reflect and learn more about yourself.

 2. A simpler lifestyle can improve relationships

 In his essay Voluntary Simplicity: Characterization, Select Psychological Implications, and Societal Consequences, Amitai Etzioli argues that when we stop focusing our time on acquiring material possessions, we’re more likely to focus on relationships.
 Likewise, spending excessive time on social media or being occupied all the time can mean other relationships suffer.
-If we reduce or remove these things we free up more time to spend with friends and family.
+So, if we remove or reduce these distractors we free up more time to spend with friends and family and build meaningful connections – one of the 10 keys to happiness

 3. Simple living boosts your bank balance

-In many developed countries, the disparity between what we buy and what we need leads to huge overconsumption that drains the Earth’s resources and accelerates climate change.
-Voluntary simplicity is a lifestyle that minimizes consumption and the pursuit of wealth and material goods.
+In many developed countries, the disparity between what we buy and what we need leads to huge overconsumption.
+This both drains the Earth’s resources and accelerates climate change.
+Voluntary simplicity is a lifestyle choice that minimizes consumption and the pursuit of wealth and material goods.

-Simplifying your life by reducing consumption means you will spend (and owe) less, and the benefits of financial independence can include less stress and worry, and consequently better sleep.
-That could benefit a lot of people: according to a UK study from 2018 which questioned 2,000 people, money worries affect 40 per cent of the population.
+Simplifying your life by reducing consumption means you will spend (and owe) less.
+The benefits of financial independence can include less stress and worry, and consequently better sleep.
+Indeed, according to a UK study from 2018, money worries are a huge issue, affecting 40 per cent of the population.

-Secondly, aim to eliminate any existing debt you have and only live within your means.
+Secondly, aim to eliminate any existing debt you have and simply live within your means.
 Stop using credit cards and, instead, develop a monthly budget.
-Thirdly, if you’ve decided to simplify your belongings, make yourself some extra money by selling unwanted stuff on eBay (or donate it to charity, of course).
+Thirdly, if you’ve decided to simplify your belongings, make yourself some extra money by selling unwanted stuff on eBay, or simply donating things to charity.

-Likewise, if you decide to simplify your social life to focus on things such as connecting with nature, walking, meditation, this will also benefit your bank balance – most of these things are free or have little expenditure involved!
+What's more, if you decide to simplify your social life to focus on things such as reconnecting with nature, walking, meditation, etc, this will also benefit your bank balance – because most of these things are free!

-4. Living a simple life is great for your health
+4. Living simply is great for your health

 Living a simplistic lifestyle can also be beneficial to your physical and mental health.
-A 2014 study published in the Journal of Personality and Social Psychology found a link between materialism (valuing possessions and money) – and poor physical health.
-The team, from Knox College, Illinois, also found an even stronger link between materialism and engagement in risky behaviors that could damage physical health, including drinking alcohol, smoking and drug use.
-So, it makes sense that the reverse – having a non-materialistic attitude – could be positive for health.
+A 2014 study published in the Journal of Personality and Social Psychology found a link between materialism and poor physical health.
+The team, from Knox College, Illinois, also found an even stronger link between materialism and engagement in risky behaviors that could damage physical health, such as drinking alcohol, smoking and drug use.
+So, it follows that the reverse – having a non-materialistic attitude – could be positive for health.

 The reasons for this could be due to the fact that developing a more simplistic lifestyle often means less stress and increased rest.
 This benefits could come from spending more time with friends/family, getting more physical activity, and changing jobs to find something more fulfilling and less money-orientated.

 Additionally, voluntary simplifiers often make a move away from big urban hubs to the countryside or seaside, which also has potential health benefits.
 A 2012 study from the University of Exeter showed that coastal populations in the UK are healthier than those inland, believed to be party due to the stress relief of living by the sea and greater opportunities for physical activity.
-The coast also offers cleaner, healthier air which helps to promote better sleep (which we know is essential for good mental health).
+The coast also offers cleaner, healthier air, which helps to promote better sleep (also essential for good mental health).

 5. Simplistic living means increased focus